ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

  For using our system, run the UseSystem.py file in the main directory.
  The system supports:
-        1. Generating code from natural language instructions** 1.1 Generating BP code from a requirements document 1.2 Generating UI code from a requirements document(+and bp code)
+1. Generating code from natural language instructions**
+   1. Generating BP code from a requirements document
+   2. Generating UI code from a requirements document(+and bp code)
 2. Running the generated code
-                2.1.
-Running the code in the backend 2.2.
-Running a default frontend(Generated on the fly) for the code together with the backend 2.3 Running a specific frontend for the code together with the backend
+   1. Running the code in the backend
+   2. Running a default frontend(Generated on the fly) for the code together with the backend
+   3. Running a specific frontend for the code together with the backend

 **Not supported yet
+ Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered

 *In the Src Folder